-Shared ownership, or ‘part buy part rent’ is another option to help you get on the property ladder, or move to a property more suitable for your needs.
-You look to purchase a percentage share of a property, normally from 25% to 75%, and the remainder is owned by a housing association.
-You pay rent on the part that you don’t own, however the total of the mortgage payment and the rent payment can often be lower than if you had a mortgage on the whole property.
-With shared ownership you only need a 5% deposit of the share that you are looking to buy, which means it can be considerably less than would be needed to buy outright.
+Shared Ownership, also known as ‘part buy part rent’, is another option designed to assist you in stepping onto the property ladder or moving to a property that better suits your needs.
+You purchase a percentage of a property (typically between 25% to 75%), while a housing association owns the remainder.
+Although you pay rent on the part that you don’t own, the total of the mortgage payment and the rent can sometimes be lower than if you had a mortgage on the entire property.
+With Shared Ownership, you only need a 5% deposit of the share you’re looking to buy, which means the deposit can be significantly less than what would be required to buy outright.

 *The equity loan is interest free for the first five years, but in the 6th year of ownership, a fee of 1.75% of the equity loan based on the market value at the time you purchased is payable monthly, rising annually by the increase (if any) in the Retail Price Index (RPI) plus 1%.
 This is applicable if you have not paid back your equity loan by the end of year 5.
 An illustration will be given to you at the time of purchase.
 You must pay a monthly management fee of £1 per month from the start of the loan until it is repaid.